-If you wish to withdraw from the university during any semester you must notify your academic advisor in First and Second Year Advising or in your school's academic Dean's Office in writing.
-A student is considered to be in attendance until such notice has been received by First and Second Year Advising or by the student's academic Dean's Office.
+If you wish to withdraw from the university during any semester you must notify your academic advisor in First and Second Year Advising or in your school's academic Dean's Office by submitting this form.
+A student is considered to be in attendance until this form has been received by First and Second Year Advising or by the student's academic Dean's Office.
 It is the student's obligation to inform his/her primary academic advisor promptly of the intention to withdraw.
 Telephone messages and/or non-attendance in class are not official notification.

 All financial refunds and/or obligations are dated from the date of the formal notice of withdrawal and not from the date of the last class attended.
 You should verify that the date of withdrawal on your student record accurately reflects the date that you notified the University of your intent to withdraw.
 If your withdrawal date is incorrect, you may contact your academic advisor.
 Your academic advisor may require you to appeal for a Change of Academic Record by supplying a formal letter of appeal and supporting documentation to support your request to change your academic withdrawal date.

 Once your financial aid and housing charges have been adjusted on your student account and depending upon the date of your withdrawal, you may receive a credit to your student account.
 For specific withdrawal schedule information please visit the Bursar website http://www.luc.edu/bursar/withdraw_schedule.shtml.

 The student health insurance charge is non-refundable after the 10th day of classes.
 Also, if you purchased the tuition insurance plan (http://www.luc.edu/bursar/tuition_insurance.shtml) then be certain to complete the student medical documentation available at the Dewar website or in the Bursar office to file a claim.